-This delicious bundt pan chicken meal with veggies is seriously, a dream worthy dinner.
+This delicious bundt pan chicken meal with veggies is a seriously, dream-worthy dinner.
 Once you sink your teeth into the juicy, tender chicken, your heart will skip a beat!
-I am not kidding you guys!
-You are seriously going to be so excited to try this one!

 Why Is Bundt Pan Chicken So Moist?

-This recipe is very similar to beer can chicken.
+This recipe is very similar to beer can chicken that you roast using a grill.
 It is the same concept because you stand them both up and cook.
-An added bonus is that the vegetables also get an extra dose of seasoning and become so flavorful because of the juices of the chicken that drip down onto them.
-I promise once you taste the juicy meat, you may not want to cook it any other way!
-It is so good!
+An added bonus is that the vegetables also get an extra dose of seasoning and become so flavorful because the juices from the meat lightly baste the vegetables.

 What Other Ingredients Can I Add With This Roasted Chicken?

 If you follow this recipe exactly, you are going to be very happy with the results.
 If you don’t like a particular vegetable, you can always replace it with something else, not a problem!

 That is one of the reasons I love this recipe so much.